mironkouf/web_application_SpringBoot/README.md

 # web_application_SpringBoot
 Designed a web application with database and using SpringBoot.
+This project manages courses of an instructor and the student registrations for each course.
+The designed patterns we used are Template method and Strategy pattern which are behavioral design patterns.
+The framework we used for project management is Scrum.
 We also have a link with live demonstation of our application in youtube.